-If you are thinking about car refinance, there are several factors to consider.
+If you are thinking about refinancing your auto loan, there are several factors to consider.
 As with any financial decision, it is important to be fully informed first.

 If all or even most of the above questions apply to you, then you may be a good candidate for car refinance.

 If you have decided that car refinance is for you, then you must look into your options.
-A good place to start is at LendingTree.com where you can compare auto loan offers from up to four different lenders.
+A good place to start is at LendingTree where you can compare auto refinance offers from up to four different lenders.
 That way, you can find a rate that you like and get a better auto loan through car refinance.